coroner4817/coroner4817.github.io/coding/_posts/2020-10-05-c-reflection.md

 Notice that on the above serialization example, I was using read-able serialization for better understanding.
 However, when we want to deserialize, we have to serialize the data to the arbitrary bytes array or base64 encoded string.

 Also we have a lot of primitive types to support.
-So I use Marcos again to auto generate them:
+So I use Macros again to auto generate them:
 ```c++
 #define METAPROGRAMMING(type)\
 struct TypeDescriptor_##type : TypeDescriptor {\